 - "The Butterfly That Stamped" (from Just So Stories) has a more traditional take on it.
 King Suleiman-bin-Daoud has a magic ring.
 "When he turned it once, Afrits and Djinns came out of the earth to do whatever he told them."
 He can use the ring whenever he likes, and the Afrits and Djinns seem to be eager to comply.
 (But Suleiman has learned not to use it to show off.)

-- George Selden's The Genie of Sutton Place featured a genie trapped in a carpet who could be released by reading the spell woven around the edge.
-Since the carpet was unable to be removed from the museum it was in without big problems, he took the place of the teenage main character's aunt's chauffeur and eventually fell in love with her maid.
+- George Selden's The Genie of Sutton Place features a genie trapped in a carpet who can be released by reading the spell woven around the edge.
+Since the carpet is unable to be removed from the museum it's in without big problems, he takes the place of Tim's aunt's chauffeur and eventually falls in love with her maid.

 - Gödel, Escher, Bach: An Eternal Golden Braid features a Genie too, and it wouldn't be Hofstadter if Achilles wouldn't try out what happens when he wishes that his wish wouldn't be granted.